lmc297/BTyper/README.md

 #### If you found the BTyper tool, its source code, and/or any of its associated databases useful, please cite:

 Carroll, Laura M., Jasna Kovac, Rachel A. Miller, Martin Wiedmann.
 2017.
-Rapid, high-throughput identification of anthrax-causing and emetic *Bacillus cereus* group genome assemblies using BTyper, a computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data. *Applied and Environmental Microbiology* 2017 Jun 16. pii: AEM.01096-17. doi: 10.1128/AEM.01096-17.
+Rapid, high-throughput identification of anthrax-causing and emetic *Bacillus cereus* group genome assemblies using BTyper, a computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data. *Applied and Environmental Microbiology* 2017 Sep 1; 83(17): e01096-17.

 #### Additionally, if you found BTyper's antimicrobial resistance (AMR) gene detection methods useful (particularly if you used them in non-*Bacillus cereus* group species), you may find the following paper to be helpful; in it, we implement and validate the AMR gene detection method employed by BTyper in *Salmonella enterica*: